 citizens (11% of the population) experience mental disorders

 at some time in their lives.
 EDA raises awareness and

 promotes better understanding of the impact of depression on

 people’s lives, to challenge stigma and discrimination, and

 to provide a voice for those who experience depression.
 By

 coming together in Europe, members of the EDA exchange

 pan-European actions, and extend the reach of their

 Each year EDA organises European Depression Day to raise awareness of depression across Europe.
-The theme of this year’s campaign is Depression and the Workplace.
+The theme of this year’s campaign is Depression and the Family.